 Motion Transfer Test

-Motion transfer was very low on the Full Moon mattress.
+Motion transfer was extremely low on the Full Moon mattress.
 In our motion transfer tests, we measured an acceleration range of 2.30 m/s^².

 Max.
 Acceleration